I may get paid commission for purchases made after clicking a link in this post.

 If you have something to sell, building your email list should be your top priority!

-If you have a great email list but nothing to sell, creating a product or service to sell should be your top priority!
+If you have a great email list but nothing to sell, creating a product to sell should be your top priority!

 Tools to use to really make this strategy work